GenesisFR/HowToBecomeGoodAtShooters/README.md

 - avoid using low covers unless you're sniping or don't have aggro
 - vertical cover minimizes incoming explosions
 - shooting from vertical cover at a 30-75° angle allows you to shoot mobs without them shooting back
+- aiming 180° backwards from a low cover doesn't make your char stand up and you can't be hit from mobs in PVE (in PVP your head sticks out)
 - covers cannot be shared between teammates so you should let DPS players have them whenever possible
 - you can dodge roll to cover to get behind or around a piece of cover faster